ProvableHQ/sdk/sdk/README.md

 ### 3.1 Aleo Credits

-The official token of operation of the Aleo Network are Aleo credits.
+The official token of operation on the Aleo Network is called Aleo Credits.
 Aleo credits are used to pay all fees for program execution on the Aleo network.

 Aleo credits are defined in the [credits.aleo](https://www.aleo.network/programs/credits.aleo) program.
 This program is deployed to the Aleo Network and defines data structures representing Aleo credits and the functions used to manage them.

-There are two ways to hold Aleo credits.
+There are two ways to hold Aleo credits:

-#### 1 - Private balances via credits.aleo records
+#### 1 - Private balances via `credits.aleo` records
 The first method is owning a `credits` record which enables a participant in the Aleo network to hold a private balance of Aleo credits.
 ```